 If your credit score isn’t quite good enough to qualify for a zero-interest balance-transfer card, your next best bet is a debt-consolidation loan.
 “You’re not going to get 0 percent interest on a debt-consolidation loan, but you will most likely get lower interest than what you’re paying on your credit card,” says Harzog.
 You would then use the money from the loan to pay off your higher-interest credit-card debt and then work on paying off the lower-interest loan.

-Obviously, none of this is a magic fix, but it can help you get out of debt faster and save you a lot of money while you do.
+Obviously, none of this is a magic fix, but slowing down the growth of your debt can help you get out of it faster and save you a lot of money while you do.

 Make a plan.